We’ve already talked a lot about projects and project managers in this blog. Now is the time to discuss product managers.

 - Practical experience.
 It’s hard to become a product manager without any experience.
 You can build it at your workplace if you are offered this position based on your previous roles or you can start with junior associate roles and internships.

 - You know and use productivity tips and techniques that allow you to accomplish many things within a short time span.
-Product managers are always under pressure, so you have to be physically and mentally prepared for it, as well as know about the ways to balance and manage your workload effectively.
+Product managers are always under pressure, so you have to be physically and mentally prepared for it, as well as know about the ways to balance and manage your workload effectively, for example, with smart daily planner tools.

 Action steps to become a product manager